stevleibelt/unix_phpstorm_manual_install/README.md

 # Usage

+First of all, go to the [download page](http://www.jetbrains.com/phpstorm/download/) and download the newest version.

 ```
-# first of all, go to the [download page](http://www.jetbrains.com/phpstorm/download/) and download the newest version
 # simple install or update
 php phpstorm.php path/to/linux/php/version.tar.gz